-- 39. All members, except those being exempted from complying with the CPD requirements, are required to file a declaration of CPD compliance with the Institute at the time of their annual membership renewal. - 40.
-The Council has also delegated to the Registrar of the Institute the authority to carry out an annual audit of members' compliance with the CPD requirements. - 41.
-Members selected for audit by a random sample and/or risk-based process are required to submit to the Institute their CPD records of the relevant reporting CPD year with documentation to support attendance or completion of the CPD activities as stated in their CPD records. - 42.
-The Registrar or his/her delegate is empowered to investigate where members fail to (a) file their annual declarations of CPD compliance with the Institute, (b) comply with the minimum CPD requirements, or (c) provide the necessary information or documentary evidence within a reasonable period of time for the annual audit. - 43.
-CPD records of employees of Practice Units may be subject to review and assessment in practice inspection programmes. - 44.
-HKSQC 1 paragraphs 38 and 77 refer to the need to maintain the capability and competence of CPAs through CPD and for Practice Units to monitor the CPD activities of CPAs to ensure firm policies are effective and applied in practice. - 45.
+- 43. The Council has also delegated to the Registrar of the Institute the authority to carry out an annual audit of members' compliance with the CPD requirements. - 44.
+Members selected for audit by a random sample and/or risk-based process are required to submit to the Institute their CPD records of the relevant reporting CPD year(s) with documentation to support attendance or completion of the CPD activities as stated in their CPD records. - 45.
+The Registrar or his/her delegate is empowered to make suitable enquiries where members fail to (a) file their annual declarations of CPD compliance with the Institute, (b) comply with the minimum CPD requirements, or (c) provide the necessary information or documentary evidence within a reasonable period of time for the annual audit. - 46.
+CPD records of employees of Practice Units may be subject to review and assessment in practice inspection programmes. - 47.
+HKSQC 1 paragraphs 38 and 77 refer to the need to maintain the capability and competence of CPAs through CPD and for Practice Units to monitor the CPD activities of CPAs to ensure firm policies are effective and applied in practice. - 48.
 Compliance with the CPD requirements in this Statement is a condition for renewal of registration and/or renewal of a PC by members under Sections 28(2)(c) and 30(8) of the Professional Accountants Ordinance.
 An application for renewal of registration as a CPA or renewal of Practising Certificate will not be granted if a member fails to meet the CPD requirements prescribed by the Council.